Lubec, Maine: Bay of Fundy International Marathon

 The Bay of Fundy International Marathon is a marathon between Lubec and Campobello Island, New Brunswick, Canada.
 A 10K is also organized alongside the marathon.
 The 10K takes place entirely within Lubec.

 The race begins at West Quoddy Head Lighthouse, which is the easternmost point in the United States.
 Runners cross the Franklin Delano Roosevelt Bridge connecting Maine to New Brunswick and run until they reach Head Harbour Lighthouse (East Quoddy Lighthouse), at which time the runners turn around and return to Lubec.

 The first marathon was run in 2013.
 It included over 500 registered runners and was held in June.
 The race provided significant economic benefits to the area.
 The 2014 edition featured fewer runners (286 total).
-The organizers attributed the decrease to the "Boston effect" whereas marathon runners chose other marathons to run in order to qualify for the 2014 Boston Marathon.
+The organizers attributed the decrease to the "Boston effect", whereby marathon runners chose other marathons to run in order to qualify for the 2014 Boston Marathon.

 Climate

 Lubec has a humid continental climate with mild summers and cold winters.
-Generally speaking, it's cold for its coastline position at 44 degrees latitude, but milder in winter than nearby Machias due to moderate warming by the adjacent waters of the Atlantic.
+Generally speaking, it is relatively cold for its coastline position at 44 degrees latitude, but milder in winter than nearby Machias due to moderate warming by the adjacent waters of the Atlantic.
 The climate is similar to that of nearby Eastport.
 The Weather Channel provides interpolated climate data based on nearby areas.